Introduction to Tableau Interview Questions And Answers

 Disaggregating data is used to refer to viewing every data source row and analyzing data both dependently as well as independently.

 It makes the filtering process smooth and straightforward.
 It is used to establish a filtering hierarchy where all the present filters are used to refer to context filters while other filters process the data which has been already passed by the context filter.
 More than one context filter creation is used to improve performance as extra filters are not created and thus the query execution time is also maintained.
-This can be created by dragging the field into filters tab and right click on the field and select “Add to context”.
+This can be created by dragging the field into the filters tab and right-click on the field and select “Add to context”.

-Limitations of context filter: By default time is taken to place a filter in context.
+Limitations of context filter: By default, time is taken to place a filter in context.
 A temporary file is created as soon as the filter is set to context one for that context filter.
 The table will reload every time and it will contain the values not filtered by either context filter or by custom SQL filter.

 5. What are Schedules and Extracts in a Tableau server?

 Data extracts are the first subdivisions or copies of actual data from original data sources.
 The workbook using data extracts instead of living connections is faster.
 After the extraction of data users can publish their workbook.
 Scheduled refresh is the scheduled task set used to refresh the data extract.
 This saves from the effort of republishing the workbook every time the data gets updated.